jmorris181818/Cvarians-Gerakladium-denovo-transcriptome/Cvarians_transcriptome_annotation_README.txt

 # watching progress:
 grep "Query= " subset*.br | wc -l
-# you should end up with the same number of queries as sequences from the seq_stats script (220471 sequences)
+# you should end up with the same number of queries as sequences from the seq_stats script (119824 sequences for Cvarians, 28670 for Gerakladium)

 # combining all blast results
 cat subset*br > myblast.br